vuejs/v2.vuejs.org/source/api/directives.md

 Falsy values except 0 will remove the attribute.

 Alternatively, you can bind the directive directly to an Object.
-The keys of the object will the list of attributes to set based on corresponding values.
+The keys of the object will be the list of attributes to set based on corresponding values.

 Internally, &#123;&#123; Mustache &#125;&#125; interpolations inside attributes are compiled into computed `v-attr` directives.